EU Border Control to Launch Entry-Exit System (EES)

 For British nationals who are not used to long lines when travelling to the EU, they are warned that they will start facing long queues at the EU borders due to the new system especially when using the ferry ports and the Channel Tunnel.

-Do you have plans to travel this weekend?
+Do you need to renew your passport?
 Talk to us in the comment section below.
 Or if you need more advice on the above, contact us for further travel & immigration advice.

 Check out the deals we have found below and tell us your travel plans.